Burlington, Texas

 Burlington is an unincorporated community and census-designated place in Milam County, Texas, United States.
-It was first listed as a CDP in the 2020 census with a population of 81.
-Burlington has a post office with the postal ("ZIP") code 76519.
+It was first listed as a CDP in the 2020 census, with a population of 81.
+Burlington has a post office, with the postal ("ZIP") code 76519.

 History

 The earliest settlers in the area included John and Michael Jones.
-The pair built cabins in the area c1867, with the community initially being named Irish Settlement.
+The pair built cabins in the area circa 1867, with the community initially being named Irish Settlement.
 A Catholic Church was constructed in the 1880s.
 When the post office was established in 1884, the town was renamed Waterford.
-The post office was operated in the home of Timothy Gleason, a native of Tipperary, Ireland, who changed the towns name to Burlington, after Burlington, Vermont.
+The post office was operated in the home of Timothy Gleason, a native of Tipperary, Ireland, who changed the town's name to Burlington, after Burlington, Vermont.

+Demographics

+Burlington first appeared as a census designated place in the 2020 U.S. census.

+2020 census

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Burlington has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Education

+Most of the CDP is in the Rosebud-Lott Independent School District.
+A part is in the Cameron Independent School District.